 Skip to main content Skip to search Skip to main navigation

 More and more people are asking this question – not only in Switzerland.
-Each year, the Swiss drink around 900 million liters of bottled mineral water.
-However, recent tests suggest that mineral water is not necessarily healthier or richer in minerals than tap water.
+Every year, Swiss people drink around 900 million litres of mineral water.
+Yet recent tests show that mineral water isn't necessarily healthier or richer in minerals than tap water.

-Before we go any further, we need to clarify which kind of tap and mineral water we're talking about.
-Not all bottled waters are the same – there are many different brands and compositions.
+Before we continue, it's important to clarify what kind of mineral water and tap water we're talking about.
+Not all mineral waters are the same – their compositions vary widely.

-In Switzerland, tap water is safe and healthy.
-It is among the most strictly monitored food products.
-Water suppliers like EWL (Energie Wasser Luzern) or EWB (Energie Wasser Bern) publish their analysis results regularly and make them publicly available.
+In Switzerland, tap water is safe: it is one of the most strictly monitored food products.
+Providers such as EWL (Energie Wasser Luzern) or EWB (Energie Wasser Bern) regularly publish publicly accessible water analyses.

-Swiss tap water – sourced from groundwater, lakes, and springs – typically contains the following per liter:
+Swiss water – from groundwater, lakes, and springs – typically contains:

 • Calcium: 41–96 mg/l